 The Nines League was formed in 1996 as an alternative to the Knight League for the players who felt they needed a stronger competition on the Tuesday evening.
 Since its inception there have been seasons where three leagues have been played and some where only two have operated.
 However, this does not detract from a decent competiton that involves a pairs, triples and fours format and unique points scoring system.
 Whilst the Club have never won the First Division title they have won the Second Division title on two occasions: in 2007 and 2010.

 The Knight Cup saw the Club’s first league honour arrive in 2004 when they won the Division 2 Championship.
 This remains their only success in the competition so far in terms of titles for the Knight Cup.

-The Jubilee Cup is the only major knockout trophy the Club has won during its history and this occurred in recent times in 2011 at St. Georges BC on a lovely hot summer afternoon.
-It was a proud day for the Club and its members, see Gallery below where squad members are listed.
+The Jubilee Cup is the one major knockout trophy the Club has won during its history and this has occurred twice in recent times in 2011 at St. Georges BC on a lovely hot summer afternoon, and again at St. Goerges BC on 16 July 2017, again with very good weather.
+Proud days indeed for the Club and its members, see Gallery below where squad members are listed.
 The Club were Runners-Up in this competition in 2014 on shots and again in 2016 this time via points.

 George Batey presents the Jubilee Cup to Team Skip Brian Rootham in 2011.
 The team for that year, left to right: Alan Welsh, Paul Proctor, Jim Taylor, Les Yeomans, Brian Hill and Brian Rootham.